dwyl/learn-ios-development/README.md

 # Why?

-If you already have/use an `iOS` device,
-I don't have to waste any time explaining the value proposition to you;
+If you already have/use an `iOS` device, there's no need to waste any time explaining the value proposition to you; <br />
-just skip straight to the ["What?"](#what) section below.
+simplyx§ skip straight to the ["What?"](#what) section below.
 You probably have dozens of Apps installed on your `iPhone` and if you want to learn how to _build_ them, you're in the right place!